kibatic/datagrid-bundle/docs/advanced-example.md

                 'Tags',
                 // You can access extra select data too
                 value: 'tagsCount',
-                // If you want to use a callback, read the value from the second argument
+                // If you want to use a callback, read the value from the second argument to get any extra select data
                 value: fn(Book $book, array $extra) => $extra['tagsCount'],
                 sortable: 'tagsCount'
             )